nats-io/nats-spark-connector/partitioned/README.md

 will never encounter the reconnect wait.
 Default is 20 seconds.

 ### Spark Streaming Sink Options
-An example Scala sink configuration for the Nats connector follows:
+An example Scala sink configuration for the NATS connector follows:
 ```
 outboundDF.writeStream
   .outputMode("append") // only send new messages